holochain/holochain-rust/doc/holochain_101/src/development_container.md

-# Development Container
+# Development Conductor

-Meant primarily for accelerating the development process, the easiest Container to run, with zero configuration required, is the `hc run` Container.
+Meant primarily for accelerating the development process, the easiest Conductor to run, with zero configuration required, is the `hc run` Conductor.
 It is useful for testing APIs or prototyping user interfaces, and it expects that you run the command from the directory a DNA instance is contained.
 The most basic command to run is:
 ```shell
 hc run
 ```

-This will start the DNA instance in a Container and open, by default, a WebSocket JSON-RPC server on port `8888`.
+This will start the DNA instance in a Conductor and open, by default, a WebSocket JSON-RPC server on port `8888`.
 How to use the API for this is covered in more depth in the [JSON-RPC interfaces article](./json_rpc_interfaces.md).

 The following are the options for configuring `hc run`, should you need something besides the defaults.